MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase3.md

 5. On each of the SharePoint Server computers, delete the contents of the folder \ProgramData\Microsoft\MSIPC\Server\*&lt;SID of the account running SharePoint Server&gt;*.

-#### Install and configure the RMS connector
+#### Configure Exchange and SharePoint to use the connector

--   Use the instructions in the [Deploying the Azure Rights Management connector](../deploy-use/deploy-rms-connector.md) article.
+-   Return to the instructions for deploying the RMS connector: [Step 5: Configuring servers to use the RMS connector](../deploy-use/configure-servers-rms-connector.md)

 #### For Exchange only and multiple TPDs: Edit the registry